maxisimo/42-RainFall/level8/walkthrough.md

 service
 0x804a008, 0x804a018
 ```
 At this moment we can see that the address of service is exactly 16 bytes after the address of auth.
-This is beacause of malloc(), each pointer is placed right after the previous one with some padding between.
+This is because of malloc(), each pointer is placed right after the previous one with some padding between.
 We can already imagine two possible solutions :
 ## First solution
 Create two pointer with commands `auth ` and `service` long enough to reach 32 bytes including the 16 bytes of padding between them :